-Once the student is placed at an agency, there are certain expectations that he/she must fulfill.
+Once the student is placed at an agency, there are certain expectations that the student must fulfill.
 This form describes those expectations and must be signed by the student and the college Field Coordinator.
-In signing this form, the student acknowledges that he/she has read the Student Handbook and the Field Manual and understands the following:
+In signing this form, the student acknowledges that the Student Handbook and the Field Manual have been read and understands the following: